lambdaclass/starknet-replay/README.md

 ```

 ### RPC Timeout
 By default, every RPC request it retried 10 times.
-However this can be customized by setting the `RPC_RETRY_LIMIT`env var.
+However, this limit can be customized by setting the `RPC_RETRY_LIMIT`env var.

 > [!IMPORTANT]
 > Compiled contracts are cached to disk at `./cache/native/` directory.
 This saves time when reexecuting transactions, but can also cause errors if you try to run a contract that was compiled with a different Cairo Native version.